 Many new windows have an energy label to help you compare their performance.
-The window's energy rating will be somewhere between C and A++ - under new building regulations introduced in June 2022 (see article on next page for more information), the lowest rating that an installer is now allowed to fit is B, with A++ the highest rating currently available.
+The window's energy rating will be somewhere between C and A++ - under the building regulations the lowest rating that an installer is allowed to fit is C, with A++ the highest rating currently available.